podlove/podlove-web-player/podlove-web-player/readme.txt

 * Full of bugs

 == Upgrade Notice ==

+= 2.0.13 =
+fix IE8 support and more valid/better js code

 = 2.0.12 =
 support images in mp4chaps, more valid/better js code and save playtime in cookies